 I also believe that the unintended consequences of these new smart systems is that as they become more human-like in their approach the more likely they will be to make errors like a human.
 Hopefully they will be able to back test recommendations to validate and minimize errors.
 If they are intelligent enough to monitor results and make suggestions about corrective actions when they determine that the recommendation is not having the optimal desired results would make them even “smarter.”
 Best of all there won’t be an ego creating a distortion filter on the results.
 Or maybe there will…

 A lot of the building blocks required to create these new systems are available today.
 But, it takes both vision and insight to see that potential, translate ideas from slippery and abstract to tangible and purposeful, and then start building something really cool.
 As that happens we will see a paradigm shift in how we interact with computers and how they interact with us.
 That will lead us to the systematic integration that I wrote about in a big data / nanotechnology post.

-So, what is the objective of this post?
-To get people thinking about things in a different way, to foster collaboration and partnerships between businesses and educational institutions to push the limits of technology, and to foster discussion about what others believe the future of computing and smart devices will look like.
-I’m confident that I will see these types of systems in my lifetime, and see the possibility of a lot of this occurring within the next decade.
+So, what is the real objective of my blog?
+To get people thinking about things in a different way, to foster collaboration and partnerships between businesses and educational institutions in order to push the limits of technology, and to foster discussion about what others believe the future of computing and smart devices will look like.
+I’m confident that I will see these types of systems in my lifetime, and believe in the possibility of a lot of this occurring within the next decade.